mumoshu/idea-play/README.md

 * IntelliLang (plugins/IntelliLang)
 * Copyright (plugins/copyright)

+Right click on the plugin's module, choose "Prepare Plugin Module '<module name here>' For Deployment", then you will get the plugin's jar.

 # How to debug

 Go to "Run > Edit Configurations" and click '+' in upper left of the window to open "Add New Configuration",